ktynski/FractalRecursiveCoherence/README.md

 **Statistical significance**: p < 10⁻¹² (getting all these by chance is impossible)

 **Key**: ✅ = Validated, ⚠️ = Factor ~1.4-2 gap (SU(5) Clebsch-Gordan needed), 🔧 = Under development

+**Note on CKM Mixing**: Cabibbo angle (θ₁₂) derived with factor ~1.4 discrepancy.
+Subdominant angles (θ₁₃, θ₂₃) show factors 2-4 off—order of magnitude correct but not exact.
+Likely due to missing RG running and incomplete E7 Clebsch-Gordan analysis.
+Full derivation: [CKM_EXACT_GROUP_THEORY_ANALYSIS.md](FIRM-Core/CKM_EXACT_GROUP_THEORY_ANALYSIS.md). **Honest disclosure**: This is a genuine limitation, not a minor error.

 ---